0xPANSE/schedule-rs/README.md

 # schedule-rs

 ## Description
-This is a simple RESTful API for scheduling HTTP requests.
-It is built using Rust language and Actix framework.
+This is a RESTful API for scheduling HTTP requests.
+It is built using Rust language and Actix framework, backed up with Sled KV store.
+It is designed to be highly available and scalable.
+It can be deployed as a single node or a cluster.
+Cluster is driven by async-raft library.
+It uses Raft consensus algorithm to replicate the database to all nodes in the cluster.
+It is also designed to be fault-tolerant.
+If a node is down, the cluster will still be available and available nodes will take over the down node's responsibilities (to execute schedules).
+The cluster will be unavailable only if the majority of nodes are down.

 ***The service is under heavy development, below features may not be available until it is done***